Best AI Coding Assistants in 2026: Complete Comparison

 Aider deserves special attention as a free, open-source, git-native coding assistant.
 It works with any LLM provider (OpenAI, Anthropic, local models) and commits changes directly to git with meaningful commit messages.

-The git integration is genuinely excellent.
+The git integration is truly excellent.
 Every change Aider makes is a clean commit you can review, revert, or build upon.
 For developers who care deeply about version control hygiene, this is a killer feature.

 Gemini CLI and OpenAI Codex